Nicki Clyne

 Nicki Clyne (born February 1983) is a Canadian former actress, known for her role as Cally Henderson on the SyFy television series Battlestar Galactica.
-Clyne was a member of NXIVM, a multi-level marketing company founded by Keith Raniere that has been described by former members, the media, and cult experts as a cult.
+Clyne was a member of NXIVM, a cult founded by Keith Raniere.
+Clyne has since denounced Raniere, posting on her personal Twitter account a blog post she wrote for the Frank Report.

 Career

 Clyne is known for her role as Cally Henderson in the 2003 reimagining of Battlestar Galactica.
 Like several members of the cast, she was originally cast in a minor, non-recurring role but, having impressed the showrunners, became a major part of the series until her character's death in season four.
 Prior to Battlestar Galactica, she had guest parts on sci-fi and supernatural shows including Dark Angel, Smallville, The Twilight Zone, and The Dead Zone.
 In 2018, she appeared with fellow Battlestar alumnus Richard Hatch in the web series Personal Space.

 She was also featured in two episodes of the podcast Tiki Bar TV, and presented an episode of HypaSpace.
 She stars alongside Lance Henriksen, Danielle Harris, Bill Moseley, and AFI's Davey Havok in the "illustrated film" series Godkiller.
 Clyne hosted two seasons of Syfy's Blastr TV, covering science fiction pop culture and events.
 She appeared in the independent film Lunamancer.